KhushiKalwani24/Bit_Manipulation_in_Java/README.md

 📌 About the Project

-Bit manipulation is a powerful technique used in:
+- Bit manipulation is a powerful technique used in:

-Competitive Programming
+- Competitive Programming

-System-Level Programming
+- System-Level Programming

-Performance Optimization
+- Performance Optimization

-Cryptography
+- Cryptography

-Embedded Systems
+- Embedded Systems

-This repository provides beginner-friendly and well-structured Java implementations of essential bit operations.
+=>This repository provides beginner-friendly and well-structured Java implementations of essential bit operations.

 📂 Project Structure
 File Name	Description